techmo-pl/sarmata-client/docs/index.md

 ### ASR
 Service that implements Techmo Automatic-Speech-Recognition (ASR) API.

+Grammar persistence options:
+- per alive connection: user opens special channel to service to define grammars, grammars are kept as long as connection is alive,
+- predefined per user on disk: service keep predefined grammar as files on disk, loads it at startup,
+- auto-cache: all grammars are cached automatically using its hash as ID, max number of cached grammars and prune policy must be defined.

+Users account manipulation will be provided by another service.

 | Method Name | Request Type | Response Type | Description |
 | ----------- | ------------ | ------------- | ------------|